a. A virtual tour link for a bathroom installation on www.hdsbuilders.co.uk, seen on 21 March 2017, featured an image of a naked woman showering.

 representative of an inner monologue.
 We noted that the advertiser's intention was to demonstrate a woman in her bedroom battling against the urge to gamble online, but we considered that for much of the ad this purpose was ambiguous and unclear.

 We acknowledged the CAA's view that there were parallels drawn between sexual seduction and being seduced by the thrill of an early win on a gambling site.
-That view was supported by the threatening and coercive language used, the predatory
+That view was supported by the threatening and coercive language used, the predatory manner

-manner by which the monologue was delivered and the female character's positioning and behaviour, indicative of fear and shame.
-However, we considered that up until the reveal there was no information or other explanatory features in the ad that
+by which the monologue was delivered and the female character's positioning and behaviour, indicative of fear and shame.
+However, we considered that up until the reveal there was no information or other explanatory features in the ad that would

-notwithstanding the use of metaphor and the fact the ad was only seen before the film Trainspotting 2 which was about drug addiction, was likely to cause serious or widespread offence.
+use of metaphor and the fact the ad was only seen before the film Trainspotting 2 which was about drug addiction, was likely to cause serious or widespread offence.

 We also considered that viewers would find the sexually coercive and abusive scenario shocking and distressing and that victims/survivors of abuse would find the ad highly distressing and/or traumatic.
 We did not consider that the advertiser's

 intention (as presented in the ad) justified the distress experienced by viewers generally, and the distress caused to this vulnerable group in particular.